How does Rest Less make money

 Whether you’re dreaming of a summer cruise or a winter escape, of bustling coastal towns or frozen wildernesses, there’s a cruise holiday to suit everyone.

-From sun-drenched beaches and far-flung islands to starkly beautiful backcountry, these destinations are incredibly diverse – and all offer stunning scenery and unique experiences.
+From sun-drenched beaches and far-flung islands to starkly beautiful backcountry, these destinations are incredibly diverse – and they all offer stunning scenery and unique experiences.

 If you’re looking for an intrepid adventure, some of these destinations are scattered across the furthest corners of the globe.
-But if you’d prefer a more leisurely, laidback experience, many of them are within easy reach of the UK – from Iceland to the Mediterranean’s most dazzling stretches of coastline.
+But if you’d prefer a more leisurely, laid-back experience, many of them are within easy reach of the UK – from Iceland to the Mediterranean’s most dazzling stretches of coastline.

 Ready to book a cruise?